tamari92/kf2-tournament/guidelines.md

 - **Group 3:** New or lesser-experienced players

 These groups exist to better ensure a more even balance between teams and become relevant when the teams are actually filled out with players.

-#### 5.2.3 - Mentor Assignment
-Next, **Mentors** are to be chosen/selected.
-Most of the time, these individuals will be chosen before the selection process even begins by the Tournament Staff directly.
-However, in the event that players have signed up to become Mentors, the Tournament Staff will review those applications at this time.

-**The number of Mentor slots available is limited by the number of players participating in the tournament.** This is to ensure each team has a full roster.

-#### 5.2.4 - Co-Mentor Assignment
-Once the Mentors have been chosen, each will be asked to select a **Co-Mentor** to help them lead their team. **This can be anyone currently in the pool of registered players, regardless of skill level.**

-Mentors will be informed of the players who have directly expressed an interest in being a Co-Mentor, however this does not mean that Mentors are necessarily required to choose those players.

-**Co-Mentor selection is done on a first come first serve basis.**

-There must be written confirmation from both the Mentor and the prospective Co-Mentor for the assignment to be finalized.

 #### 5.2.5 - Player Draft
 When all Mentor and Co-Mentor pairs have been established, the **Player Draft** phase will begin.
 In this phase, the remaining players are selected by the Mentors using the previously-formed Player Groups.